Tham Luang cave rescue: The diving option

 Multiple dangers—the threat of more heavy rain, dropping oxygen levels, and the difficulty or impossibility of finding or drilling an escape passage—forced rescuers to make the decision to bring out the team and coach with experienced divers.
 The Thai Navy SEALs and US Air Force rescue experts met with the Thai Minister of the Interior who approved the plan.
-Ninety divers worked in the cave system, forty from Thailand and fifty from other countries.
-Rescuers at first considered teaching the boys basic diving skills to enable them to make the journey.
-Organisers built a mock-up of a tight passage with chairs, and divers practiced with local boys in a school swimming pool.
+90 divers worked in the cave system, 40 from Thailand and 50 from other countries.
+The media initially reported that the Thai military had said rescuers would teach the boys basic diving skills to enable them to make the journey.
+However this was quietly deemed too risky and instead the boys were fully sedated and were unconscious for the journey.
+Organisers built a mock-up of a tight passage with chairs, and divers practised with local boys in a school swimming pool.
 Thai SEALs and US Air Force experts then refined the plan to use teams of divers to bring out the weakened boys.